just0422/techarts-wiki/lights/five-ws.md

 # Who does what we do?
 On a weekly basis, there is one lighting board operator who takes command of the whole system at each campus
 # What do we do?
-On the lighting team, we used appropriate conventional, LED, and moving lighting to enchance the atmosphere of the moment.
+On the lighting team, we used appropriate conventional, LED, and moving lighting to enchance the different atmospheres of our services.
 # Where do we do what we do?
 In both of our sanctuaries, we have a tech booth where our lighting board operators do their thing
 # When do we do what we do?